What Are Marketing Funnel Metrics - Beginner’s Guide

 2. Lead Quality

-You may also track lead quality by assessing the success of your email campaigns to them.
+You can also track lead quality by assessing the success of your email campaigns to them.

 If more people interact with your emails, fewer emails bounce and the unsubscribe rate is low, then you are most likely to have a high lead quality.